cydriclopez/docker-pg-dev/README.md

 -e POSTGRES_PASSWORD="my-postgres-password" postgres
 ```

 The ***-d*** option runs the docker container in the background or detached mode.
-This is contrast to the way we ran the Angular docker image, in the [previous tutorial](https://github.com/cydriclopez/docker-ng-dev), with the "-it --rm" parameters.
+This is in contrast to the way we ran the Angular docker image, in the [previous tutorial](https://github.com/cydriclopez/docker-ng-dev), with the "-it --rm" parameters.
 The ***--name=postgres14*** option names the running container ***postgres14***.
 The other parameters can be clarified by the following table.

 ### Table 1.
 Your host pc to Docker mappings table
 |    | Your host pc | Docker |